 Concept Planning Process and Phase 1 Implementation

-The proposed scope for phase 2 of the concept plan implementation will include: two 125’ ball fields with lighting, a new site irrigation system, a loop walking trail, benches, a new drinking fountain, parking lot improvements, utilities for a future restroom/community building and 25 additional trees.
-The design will reflect sensitivity for the Waller Creek watershed and provide green infrastructure opportunities in collaboration with Austin’s Watershed Protection Department.
-The project will participate in the City of Austin Arts in Public Places (AIPP) program that will commission a permanent art installation within the park.
+The scope for phase 2 of the concept plan implementation included: two 125’ ball fields with lighting, a new site irrigation system, a loop walking trail, benches, a new drinking fountain, parking lot improvements, utilities for a future restroom/community building and 25 additional trees.
+The design reflects sensitivity for the Waller Creek watershed and provides green infrastructure opportunities in collaboration with Austin’s Watershed Protection Department.
+The project also participated in the City of Austin Arts in Public Places (AIPP) program to commission a permanent art installation within the park.

 Community Engagement